ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.hue/README.md

 ### Commands
 Command states (e.g. `hue.0.All.command`) can be used to set multiple commands to the bridge.
-This allows to set a group or a light to a specific state using e.g. a transiton time.
+This allows setting a group or a light to a specific state using e.g. a transition time.

 ```javascript
 setState('hue.0.All.command', { "bri": 50, "transitiontime": 30 }, false);
 ```

-For groups which contain scenes, like `hue.0.Wohnzimmer.scene_hell` the scenes can also be activated with a transitiontime.
+For groups which contain scenes, like `hue.0.Wohnzimmer.scene_hell` the scenes can also be activated with a transition time.
 To do this, pass the scene argument to the corresponding command.

 ```javascript